 Following are some the possible common environmental and social impacts foreseen during the implementation of the proposed activities:

-i.
-Environment Impacts:

-• Waste generation: wastes such as termite infested wooden structures that is going to be replaced, cement bags, wooden cut-offs, electrical materials
+- i.
+Environment Impacts: - Waste generation: wastes such as damaged ceilings that is going to be replaced, cement bags, wooden cutoffs, electrical materials ii.
+Social Impacts